New Labour Intermediaries, Critical Talent and Working Conditions

 The increase in contingents can be credited to the expansion of opportunities available to the average company as new markets began to emerge and technology made it possible to interact with them.
 Staffing suppliers can source more labor in a wider talent pool.

-CXC reports that while this expansion was occurring, as was the use of contract workforce intermediaries, who stand to negotiate between employers and freelance or independent workers.
+Reporting that while this expansion was occurring, as was the use of contract workforce intermediaries, who stand to negotiate between employers and freelance or independent workers.

 Most contract workforce intermediaries tailor HR systems to the needs of the business, assessing engagement and wellness then providing the applicable services.

-While these have to date been the most common business services, the flat world economy has produced the requirement for two new forms of intermediaries, defined by CXC as “Online Work Platforms” (OWP) and “Work Arrangement Services” (WAS).
+While these have to date been the most common business services, the flat world economy has produced the requirement for two new forms of intermediaries, defined as “Online Work Platforms” (OWP) and “Work Arrangement Services” (WAS).

 OWP intermediaries provide tech platforms, removing the need for staffing suppliers and directly linking organizations to critical talent for temporary work.
-CXC reports that “these work arrangements have tended to originate from small businesses as opposed to larger enterprises.”

 WAS intermediaries, on the other hand, enable companies to legally pay talent across borders, providing support and guidance for HR when it comes to allotting compensations and wages to temporary or international workers.
 These services typically work out of more than one location, and have proved to be a significant player in the modern economy.